adammitchelldev/space/readme.md

 - [ ] Create proper collision query methods e.g. get closest/all within box/range
 - [ ] Collision cleanup

+Idea: could reuse collision grids for draw sorting within a layer?
+Simplify:
+- 4 total collision layers: players, enemies, player_bullets, enemy_bullets
+  - Pickups go under enemy_bullets
+- 4 additional render layers: starfield, under_fx, over_fx and game_text
+- Total render order:
+    {
+        starfield/bg,
+        under_fx,
+        player_bullets,
+        enemy_bullets,
+        enemies,
+        over_fx,
+        game_text,
+        players,
+        GUI (not clipped)
+    }
+- Back to using "layer" param.

+# Fun stuff
+- [ ] Make an enemy editor and a level editor that save to binary form
+  - These guys can use the persistent cart RAM and cartdata to hold over state and provide quick iteration capabilities, allowing you to set up a test level and save it.
+  - The code will register all available params and scripts and then the enemy editor lets you define prefabs.

 # Balance TODO
-- [ ] Stop shielder from accelerating into player
+- [x] Stop shielder from accelerating into player
-- [ ] Add a conenction/disconnection time to the shielder so that they can't surprise shield a green one.
+- [x] Add a conenction/disconnection time to the shielder so that they can't surprise shield a green one.
 - [ ] Reconsider hunter balance.
+  - [x] Added initial delay
   - Are bullets too fast?
   - Needs a warning?
 When he zips in and kills you with no warning its a bit shit.
-  - If he's going to be that zippy and strong, he should leave the stage after using his voley.
+  - If he's going to be that zippy and strong, he should leave the stage after using his volley.

 - [ ] Make weapon objects, add a couple more weapons
 - [ ] Shoot using a shoot flag